magv/hepware/README.md

 This is where *hepware* comes in: we package instructions to install various libraries and tools.
-E.g. to install [FORM] along with all of its dependencies, get *hepware*, and simply type:
+E.g. to install [FORM] along with all of its dependencies, get *hepware* and simply type:

     make form.done

 ## Where is the software placed?

 Into the subdirectories.
 Binaries go into `bin/`, include files into `include/`, libraries into `lib/`.
+Software that can not be properly installed into these directories is placed into subdirectories of `shared/`.

 ## What is required?